 Putting that history to work on the many challenges we’re facing today requires that we tell history from multiple perspectives and recognize the many people and experiences that have shaped the United States.

-Partner organizations from the Made By Us coalition and youth organization Civics Unplugged have come together to launch the first-ever Civic Season, stretching from Juneteenth to July 4, highlighting the complexity of the process of becoming one country by and for everyone.
+The future is ours to shape.
+Every day offers a new chance to write the next chapter of the United States of America—from our traditions to our policies and practices.
+Partner organizations from the Made By Us coalition and youth organization Civics Unplugged have come together to launch the Civic Season, stretching from Juneteenth to July 4, highlighting the complexity of the process of becoming one country by and for everyone.
+Held every summer between two watershed moments in our history, Civic Season is like the welcome party for the many hands involved in our democracy.
+Explore what you stand for—and connect with credible resources, passionate communities and avenues to amplify your voice.

 Civic Season will also look like exploring offerings from organizations all across the United States, from non-partisan resources on civics education to reflective activities and destinations, taking part in the Civic Season can look many different ways.